sydev/electron-data/README.md

 An easy way to save data, settings or anything else as JSON file in an application folder, using a simple localStorage-like API.

-Primarily created to work with [Electron](https://github.com/atom/electron), but also works in any node application.
+Primary developed to work with [Electron](https://github.com/atom/electron), but also works in any node application.

 ## Table of Contents